-This summary highlights information from this prospectus supplement and the accompanying prospectus to help you understand our business and the common units.
+This summary highlights information from this prospectus supplement and the accompanying prospectus to help you understand our business, the notes and the guarantee.
 It does not contain all of the information that is important to you.
 You should read carefully the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering and our business.
-You should read "Risk Factors" beginning on page S-16 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase common units in this offering.
+You should read "Risk Factors" beginning on page S-16 of this prospectus supplement and page 2 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase notes in this offering.